Eric Ripert: Media career

 Ripert has made several guest appearances on cooking-based television shows, including guest judge and assistant chef roles on the second, third, fourth, and fifth seasons of Bravo TV's Top Chef.
 Ripert appeared in many episodes of A Cook's Tour, Anthony Bourdain: No Reservations, and Anthony Bourdain: Parts Unknown.
 In September 2009, Avec Eric, Ripert's first TV show, debuted on PBS and ran for two seasons, earning two Daytime Emmy Awards: Outstanding Culinary Program (2011) and Outstanding Achievement in main title and graphic design (2010).
 Avec Eric returned for a third season on the Cooking Channel in February 2015 and is available through iTunes and Netflix.

 Ripert launched a series of brief online cooking videos called "Get Toasted" on his website, focusing on easy and quick meals which can be prepared and cooked in minutes with a toaster oven.
 In 2010, he played himself in the television show Treme on HBO (season 1 episode 5), alongside David Chang, Wylie Dufresne, and Tom Colicchio.
 Ripert returned in a cameo role in Season 2, in multiple episodes.
 Ripert appeared in Netflix's original series Chef's Table, in an episode about Jeong Kwan (Season 3 Episode 1) airing in 2017.

+Ripert has a brief cameo as a cooking instructor in the 2026 film Tony, about a summer that a young Anthony Bourdain spent in Provincetown, Massachusetts in the late 1970s.